Sections in this page

 Record-keeping requirements for occasional care and mobile care services

-The operational requirements in Chapter 4 of the National Regulations (relating to issues such as the health and safety of children, staffing ratios and keeping records) apply to occasional and mobile care services.
+The operational requirements in Chapter 4 of the National Regulations are modified for residual services.
 We are aware that some of these requirements are difficult for residual early childhood services to meet.